Austrian Airlines Compensation. Check Your Rights.

-The company has a 86% percent on-time flight record.
+The company has an 86% percent on-time flight record.
 Only 2% of the total flights were cancelled while 12% were delayed.

 Still wondering about your rights?
-At SkyRefund we can help you get your Austrian flight delay and cancellation compensation and claim up to €600.
+As a claim company, we can help you get your Austrian flight delay and cancellation compensation and claim up to €600.

 Skytrax - a leading airline ranking site has given Austrian Airlines a cumulative rating of 6/10.
 This score is based on the quality of the company’s onboard service.
 Seat comfort, food, beverages, staff and cabin crew are some of the main points included in the ranking.

 Tips and general baggage information